virajbhartiya/fusion-xbtc/implementation.md

 - [ ] Logs stored per-chain under `/examples/doge/`, `/examples/ltc/`

 **Output:** Same ETH contract supports multiple UTXO chains via script config.

 ---

+## STAGE 9 — PARTIAL FILLS (ADVANCED)

+**Goal:** Enable partial fills for cross-chain swaps, allowing multiple parties to fill a swap intent incrementally.

+**Steps:**
+- [ ] Extend swap intent format to allow partial fill tracking (e.g., add `filledAmount`, `remainingAmount`).
+- [ ] Modify CLI and relayer to support splitting a swap into multiple HTLCs, each representing a partial fill.
+- [ ] Implement a stateful relayer or offchain orderbook to match and track partial fills, updating onchain state as each fill occurs.
+- [ ] Adjust ETH contract and BTC script logic to allow incremental redemption or multiple redemptions up to the total amount (e.g., via multiple HTLCs or a single contract with partial fill logic).
+- [ ] Add CLI and relayer commands for partial fill offers, fills, and status tracking.

+**Output:** Swaps can be filled by multiple parties in increments, with onchain and offchain state tracking partial fills.

+---